 Since 2011, VerticalRent has pioneered technological innovations for landlords, property managers, and real estate professionals.
-With over 50,000 happy customers across - we have accumulated a wealth of actionable information in our blog.
 If you're a digitally defined landlord with a passion for growing your rental portfolio - you're in the right place!
 Read on.

 There is no clear-cut answer, as every situation and every state is different.
 There are no federal laws regulating this issue.
 However, a few states and cities have passed legislation on landlords’ mold-related responsibilities.